datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 `spec`: Defines which requests to match on and which `WebApplicationFirewall` to be used against those requests.

+- `ambassadorSelector` Configures how this resource is allowed to be watched/used by instances of Edge Stack
   - `ambassadorIds`: This optional field allows you to limit which instances of $productName$ can watch and use this resource.
 This allows for the separation of resources when running multiple instances of $productName$ in the same Kubernetes cluster.
 Additional documentation on [configuring Ambassador IDs can be found here][].
 By default all instances of $productName$ will be able to watch and use this resource.
 - `rules`: This object configures matching requests and executes `WebApplicationFirewall`s on them.
   - `host`: Host is a "glob-string" that matches on the `:authority` header of the incoming request.
 If not set, it will match on all incoming requests.
   - `path`: Path is a "glob-string" that matches on the request path.
 If not provided, then it will match on all incoming requests.